apache/flink/docs/apis/streaming_guide.md

 In order to connect to Twitter stream the user has to register their program and acquire the necessary information for the authentication.
 The process is described below.

 #### Acquiring the authentication information
 First of all, a Twitter account is needed.
 Sign up for free at [twitter.com/signup](https://twitter.com/signup) or sign in at Twitter's [Application Management](https://apps.twitter.com/) and register the application by clicking on the "Create New App" button.
 Fill out a form about your program and accept the Terms and Conditions.
 After selecting the application, the API key and API secret (called `consumerKey` and `sonsumerSecret` in `TwitterSource` respectively) is located on the "API Keys" tab.
 The necessary access token data (`token` and `secret`) can be acquired here.
-Remember to keep these pieces of information a secret and do not push them to public repositories.
+Remember to keep these pieces of information secret and do not push them to public repositories.

 #### Accessing the authentication information
 Create a properties file, and pass its path in the constructor of `TwitterSource`.
 The content of the file should be similar to this: